JamalLyons/CSCI-3410-Final-Project/readme.md

 A web application that facilitates searching for dogs based on various criteria such as name, breed, and age.
 Technologies such as
 [Next.js](https://nextjs.org/docs) and [Java Spring](https://spring.io) have been used to create a search engine for dogs.
 Users interact with the application through a web interface to input their search criteria and view the search results.
-The backend of the application processes these search requests and retrieves relevant data from the database.
-The frontend displays the search results to the user in a user-friendly format.
+The application's backend processes these search requests and retrieves relevant data from the database.
+The front end displays the search results to the user in a user-friendly format.

 - [The Backend](./backend/search_engine/src/main/java/project/jamal/app/) contains the java code.